kazubu/eipconf/README.md

 ## License

-This project is licensed under MIT license.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.